Philippines national baseball team: 2020s

-Due to the COVID-19 pandemic, the Philippine national team would not compete in international tournaments.
-The team would return to action in May 2023 when they clinched the East Asia Baseball Cup title.
+Due to the COVID-19 pandemic, the Philippines national team did not compete in international tournaments from 2020 to 2022.
+The team returned to action in May 2023 by participating in the East Asia Baseball Cup.
+Under manager Orlando Binarao, the team swept the tournament and defeated Hong Kong 10–2 in the final to capture their fifth title in history.